fuinorg/org.fuin.dsl.ddd/ddd-dsl-test/README.md

 1. Import the project "ddd-dsl-test" using the "Existing Maven Projects" Option
 2. Make sure that Xtext is activated for the project
-   * Right click on the project and select "Configure / Convert to Xtext project" (If you only see "Unconfigure Xtext", this means Xtext is already active)
+   * Right click on the project and select "Configure / Convert to Xtext project"
+   * If you only see "Unconfigure Xtext", this means Xtext is already active (Nothing to do)
 3. Open some of the "*.ddd" files in "/ddd-dsl-test/src/main/domain"
 4. Right click on the project and select "Run as / Maven install"
    * Java code will be generated